 Almost all the links in this post have an affiliate link.
 They all link to the services or products I use.
 I encourage you to contact me if you have more questions about anything I recommend in this post.

 I have to be transparent about creating a blog.
 Blogging for profit is much harder than I ever dreamed, and I did want to burst that bubble early on.

-I hope you learned something from this post, and I personally would be happy to talk to anyone who had more questions!
+I hope you learned something from this post, and I would be happy to talk to anyone with more questions!
 Please subscribe to my newsletter for freebies and insider info!